Downsview Framework Plan

 Henning Larsen, KPMB, Urban Strategies Inc., Rambøll, Transsolar, Swerhun Inc., Department of Words and Deeds.

-The masterplan’s guiding concept is ‘City Nature.’
+The framework plan’s guiding concept is ‘City Nature.’
 In Downsview, one hundred acres of new open space will slice through the neighborhoods, creating small and mid-sized parks that carry rainwater, migrating species, cyclists, and kids at play – together with 50,000 units of housing for 80,000 people and more than 40,000 jobs by 2051.

 Downsview today is divided by roads, rail lines, and airbase.
 As the airbase prepares to end operations in 2023, the site (roughly the same size as downtown Toronto) offers enormous opportunity to craft a green, connected, and welcoming neighborhood for the rapidly growing city.

-Following a year-long, three-phase community engagement process (made digital by Covid-19 restrictions), the masterplan outlines ten points to drive the development process, ranging from the design-focused to the economically oriented.
+Following a year-long, three-phase community engagement process (made digital by Covid-19 restrictions), the framework plan outlines ten points to drive the development process, ranging from the design-focused to the economically oriented.
 The plan calls for 50,000 units of housing for 80,000 residents, primarily in mid-rise structures (geared towards maintaining a comfortable sense of scale) that meet or exceed affordable housing requirements.
 And across the site, park space abounds – nearly 20% of the site will be dedicated to nature.

 Rather than concentrate natural space in one area (as the existing Downsview Park does), wild areas are scattered across the site, threaded together by the former runway which will be reborn as a pedestrianized spine for the entire development.
 Two large north-south roads run parallel to this central axis, offering easy access to key parts of the development while also keeping the central spine focused on the human scale.